Gladei & Partners > Chisinau, Moldova > Firm Profile

 Employment and Migration Law

-Recent years have witnessed a number of successive amendments to the labor laws, re-balancing the rights and interests of the employers and employees, and marking a definitive departure from the old employee-friendly legal regime.
+Recent years have witnessed a number of successive amendments to the labor laws.
+The option of the parties to choose a foreign law to the employment agreements, re-balancing the rights and interests of the employers and employees have marked a definitive departure from the old employee-friendly legal regime.
 The grounds for employee dismissal have broadened, the legal powers of trade unions have shrunk and the administrative intervention in the employment relation have been reduced to the minimum.
+This trend has been also confirmed by the Constitutional Court in a judgement issued in February 2020, whereby the employers have been absolved of the obligation to secure the consent of the trade unions in case of a redundancy measure.

 Still, Moldovan laws grant employees a range of protections that create obligations for employers.
 These include among others: